syncfusion-content/maui-docs/MAUI/TextInputLayout/Migration.md

 <tr>
 <td> {{'[FocusedBorderWidth]'| markdownify }} </td>
 <td> {{'[FocusedStrokeThickness]'| markdownify }}</td>
-<td>Gets or sets as value to customize the stroke thickness in focused state, it is applicable for the bottom line and outline border when setting the container type as filled and outlined respectively.</td></tr>
+<td>Gets or sets a value to customize the stroke thickness in a focused state.
+It is applicable for the bottom line and outline border when setting the container type as filled and outlined, respectively.</td></tr>
 <tr>
 <td> {{'[UnfocusedBorderWidth]'| markdownify }}</td>
 <td> {{'[UnfocusedStrokeThickness]'| markdownify }}</td>
-<td>Gets or sets as value to customize the stroke thickness in unfocused state, it is applicable for the bottom line and outline border when setting the container type as filled and outlined respectively.</td></tr>
+<td>Gets or sets a value to customize the stroke thickness in an unfocused state.
+It is applicable for the bottom line and outline border when setting the container type as filled and outlined, respectively.</td></tr>
 <tr>
 <td>{{'[FocusedColor]'| markdownify }}<br/> {{'[UnfocusedColor]'| markdownify }}<br/>{{'[ErrorColor]'| markdownify }}</td>
 <td>{{'[Stroke]'| markdownify }}</td>